 I may receive a commission if you purchase products through the links on this page at no additional cost to you.
 This helps me keep this site free but doesn't affect my opinions in any way.

-After barely missing the windows at my parents’ house while playing wall ball a few too many times, they suggested that I find a new place to practice.
+After barely missing the windows at our house while playing wall ball a few too many times, my parents suggested that I find a new place to practice.

 The problem was, however, that I couldn’t find another brick wall large enough to play and there was no wall close to where I set up my goal.